Auckland Harbour Bridge: Tidal flow

 A "tidal flow" (dynamic lanes) system is in place, with the direction of the two centre lanes changed to provide an additional lane for peak-period traffic.
 During the morning peak, five of the eight lanes are for southbound traffic; in the afternoon, five lanes are northbound.
 At other times, the lanes are split evenly, but peak traffic has become proportionately less – in 1991 there was often a higher than 3:1 difference in directional traffic; in 2006, this had dropped to around 1.6:1.
 The bridge has an estimated capacity of 180,000 vehicles per day, and in 2006 had an average volume of 168,754 vehicles per day (up from 122,000 in 1991).

 In March 1982, the Ministry of Transport and Auckland Harbour Bridge Authority conducted a week-long traffic blitz in an attempt to improve the standard of driving.
 Of the 600,000 vehicles which used the bridge over this period, 6,000 were stopped, with half of those receiving a ticket and the rest cautioned.
 A second blitz was held for 36 hours a few weeks later.

 For many years, lane directions were indicated by overhead signals.
 In the late 1980s, a number of fatal head-on accidents occurred when vehicles crossed lane markings into the path of oncoming traffic.
+In 1988, feasibility investigations began into the use of a movable lane barrier on the Auckland Harbour Bridge.
+In July 1989, the government approved the project.

 Moveable barriers

-In 1990, a movable concrete safety barrier was put in place to separate traffic heading in opposite directions and eliminate head-on accident.
-Two specially designed barrier transfer machines moved the barrier by one lane four times a day, at a speed of 6 km/h, the first concrete safety barrier of its kind installed on a box girder bridge in the world.
+In November 1990, a moveable lane barrier (MLB) system, 2.2 km long, became operational.
+At the time, it was the first concrete safety barrier system of its kind installed on a bridge with a significant grade (5%) and horizontal curvature.
+Two barrier transfer machines were built in Auckland, with key components sourced from the USA.
+Capable of travelling at 30 km/h on the road unladen, and 3 km/h when shifting barriers.

-In March 2009, the barrier transfer machines, which had lasted four times their original design life of five years, and the barrier were replaced.
-The new machines are capable of moving the barrier in half the time the old machines did.
-The concrete barrier blocks and the metal expansion blocks have been reduced in width by 200 mm, giving more width in the lanes either side of the barrier.
+In February 2008, new 2.2 km MLB system was installed, which included new barrier transfer machines.
+A US-based company, Barrier Systems Inc., in California, oversaw the project.
+The new machines can move the barrier in half the time the old ones did, taking 20 minutes instead of 40.

 As part of the Victoria Park Tunnel project, the moveable barrier has been extended southwards to the Fanshawe Street onramp.